Teething: Tips for soothing sore gums

 If your teething baby seems uncomfortable, consider these simple tips:

 - Rub your baby's gums.
-Use a clean finger or moistened gauze pad to rub your baby's gums.
+Use a clean finger or wet gauze to rub your baby's gums.
 The pressure can ease your baby's discomfort.

 - Keep it cool.
-A cold washcloth, spoon or chilled teething ring can be soothing on a baby's gums.
-Don't give your baby a frozen teething ring, however.
+A cold spoon or chilled — not frozen — teething ring can be soothing on a baby's gums.
+To avoid cavities, don't dip these items in sugary substances.

 - Try an over-the-counter remedy.
-If your baby is especially cranky, acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) might help.
+If your baby is especially cranky, consider giving him or her infants' or children's over-the-counter pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).

-Avoid homeopathic teething tablets and teething medications that contain the pain reliever benzocaine or lidocaine.
-They can be harmful — even fatal — to your baby.
+- Teething medications containing benzocaine or lidocaine.
+These pain relievers can be harmful — even fatal — to your baby.

 See more In-depth